voschezang/coding-handbook/management-principles.md

 - *Input*: money moving into the system (over time).
 E.g. through sales, or services being delivered to customers.
     - This can be defined as *throughput*
 - *Output*: operational expenses (over time).
 The cost to turn inventory into sold products.
 - *Inventory*: everything else.
 This category doesn't (yet) create value.
-Investments that can be sold.
+    - E.g. investments that can be sold or reserves that are kept for risk containment.
     - The longer inventory sits idle the lower the relative ROI.
 This drags down the performance of the whole.

 Be careful not to make the boundary of the system too small, as it will lead to optimization of local optima.